SpecFlowOSS/SpecFlow/docs/source/Execution/Debugging.md

 If the execution of a SpecFlow test is stopped at a certain point of the binding (e.g. because of an exception), you can navigate to the current step in the feature file from the “Call Stack” tool window in Visual Studio.

 By default, you cannot debug inside the generated .feature.cs files.
-You can enable debugging for these files by setting [[&lt;generator allowDebugGeneratedFiles="true" /&gt;|Configuration]].
+You can enable debugging for these files by setting [&lt;generator allowDebugGeneratedFiles="true" /&gt;|Configuration]().